 - 1. On a computer with internet access, open a browser window and enter HTTPS://fl.mydirectcare.com in the address bar or click on the MyDirectCare links on the Consumer Direct for Florida website, www.consumerdirectfl.com.
 This will take you to the opening page of My Direct Care as shown in Figure 1. - 2.
-On the top menu, click on the User Registration link to open the User Registration page (Figure 2).

-Figure 2.
-Opening User Registration Page

-Figure 3.
-Selecting a Registration Type

-- 4. After selecting a Registration Type, fill in the additional fields that appear (Figure 4). - State select Florida. - User ID enter the ID provided you by Consumer Direct.
+On the top menu, click on the User Registration link to open the User Registration page (Figure 2). - 3.
+In the Register As field, select Employee if you are a Direct Service Worker.
+Select Participant if you are an Employer (Figure 3). - 4.
+After selecting a Registration Type, fill in the - State select Florida. - User ID enter the ID provided you by Consumer Direct.
 Please call the Consumer Direct office if you have not received your ID. - Date of Birth enter in the format shown. - Zip Code enter in the format shown. - SSN this field only appears for Employees.
 Enter the last 4 digits of your social security number.

-Note to Employers: User Figure 4.
-User Registration Page Fields Registration fields are specific to the Participant.
+Note to Employers: User

+Registration fields are specific to the Participant.
 Date of Birth and Zip Code must be those of the Participant.